JereKuusela/valheim-expand_world/publish/README.md

 Since number 0 is a valid seed, each setting also a has setting whether to use the custom seed.

 # Changelog

+- v1.1
+	- WARNING: Contains breaking changes for existing configs.
+	- Fixes wrong default values for settings `Black forest amount` (from 40 to 60), `Swamp amount` (from 60 to 40) and `Plains amount` (from 40 to 60).
+	- Fixes the setting`Distance wiggle width` causing a minor anomaly.
+	- Changes the name of setting `World strech` to `Stretch world` (remember to update existing configs).
+	- Adds a new setting `Stretch biomes`.

 - v1.0
 	- Initial release.